This article has links to products and services we love, which we may make commission from.

 They’ve been awarded the Wine Spectator’s Award of Excellence every year since 2012, so get ready to face difficult choices when you open the wine menu!

-Hemenway’s is the perfect restaurant for your last night in Providence, a little getaway in Rhode Island before you head back to reality.
+Hemenway’s is the perfect restaurant for your last night in Providence, a little getaway in Rhode Island before you head back to reality- a great place to take your date too.

 For a sweet treat, visit Newport Creamery